dbernheisel/presentation-elixir-web-deployment-today/modern-web/why-elixir/why-elixir.md

 ^ Back to our program, this pipeline is readable and simply reads like
 this: "take this filename, open the file and read it, parse the file , and validate the file data."

-^ It's a system of functions working together, and we stitch these functions together to make longer pipes of data, and these pipes constructed into other pipes, and so on.
 We've named this function 'load'

 ^ We can trust this pipeline because we believe in another micropattern called Totality